 This section features the neighborhoods and homes of Warrenville, and gives ideas to keep your home efficient, safe, and healthy.

-Aprril 22 is Earth Day.... a time for spring cleaning and a time to think about the 3R's: REDUCE, REUSE, RECYCLE Maybe you've been following Marie Kondo, and have items that no longer spark joy.
+Ready for spring cleaning?
+Thinking about the 3R's: REDUCE, REUSE, RECYCLE .
 Keep reading to learn how to get rid of your unwanted "stuff" and keep it out of the landfill.
-Or use these ideas in reverse to get items you could use .... and help someone else keep it out of the landfill.
+Or use these ideas in reverse to get items you could use .... and help someone else keep theirs out of the landfill.

 Find a resale shop.
 Most resale shops take clothes, shoes, accessories, household goods, sports equipment, dishes, kitchen gadgets, toys, knick knacks, small working household appliances (NO big TV's or computer monitors, even if they work) Click links for hours and more detailed lists.

-Remember that most items items are made of natural resources - better to find a way to re-cycled even after the item is no good (e.g. keys, small metal pieces, lawn chairs, books).
+Remember that most items items are made of natural resources.
+It is better to find a way to re-use, even after the item is no good (e.g. keys, small metal pieces, lawn chairs, books).
 There are also things that the right person might be able to use (pens, blank paper, crayons, games, puzzles, yarn, glue, craft supplies, books, file folders, tools, lawn furniture .....).
-Here are places to get rid of of stuff that's too good to throw away:
+Here are places to get rid of of stuff that is too good to throw away.

 Some things can't be recycled, and shouldn't go in the landfill.
 These include old medicine, cleaning chemicals, oil based paints, and weed killers.
 We're lucky to have the Household Hazardous Waste (HHW) disposal site in Naperville that is open every weekend.
 Learn more at these websites:

 If you are looking for more information, check out these websites.
-It is illegal to put TV's into the landfill, it's difficult to find places to recycle them, and the information is always changing.
+It is illegal to put TV's into the landfill, it's difficult to find places to recycle them for free.
+The information information is always changing.
+These sites have lots of information, including A-Z guides.
+You can also call with questions.

 On Ash Wednesday, Joe Warrenville and others shared this website on facebook.
 Great idea!
 I'm going to try it.
 Give Up Stuff, rather than Chocolate for Lent.
 There seemed to be interest (not as much as the massage parlor, but that's another story).